bhackel/portfolio/content/posts/1755723723180-Water-Softener-Automation/index.md

 ## Introduction

 Back in December 2023, I bought an *On The Go* Portable Water Softener for my shower, as San Diego water is quite hard compared to where I grew up.
 I purchased the Double Standard 16,000 grain unit for ~$200 and connected it to the shower plumbing.
 The unit worked great, but because of the small size, it **requires manual regeneration every ~2 weeks**, a process which takes about an hour.
-Then, when I took an embedded project, I had the idea to automate it as my project.
+Then, when I took an embedded systems class, I had the idea to automate it as my final project.

 ## Iterations